rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 Our index arrays always contain just typically small integers, so both CBOR encoding and the subsequent compression can be expected to work well.
 The same is true for the value arrays.

+Since IPFS does content addressing using cryptographically safe hashes, we can use raw deflate without gzip header and CRC-32 checksum.
+This saves a few bytes, which can be significant for very small arrays.

 ### Enum compression

 For the type field for a discriminated union, we can expect a very high level of compression.
 An entire, possibly long, string is used, but what is actually needed is just a small integer indicating which of the small number of possible string values to use.